PMStander/pib/.project/core/activeContext.md

 - Login, signup, and password reset functionality is working
 - Protected routes with authentication middleware are implemented
 - Basic dashboard for authenticated users is in place
+- Firebase DataConnect schema has been designed for users, workspaces, and profiles
+- DataConnect composable has been implemented for data access

 ## Next Steps
 1. Add more specialized neumorphic components: